-- If you’re wearing short or sleeveless clothes, do not head out without putting mosquito repellent on.
+- If you wear short or sleeveless clothes, wear mosquito repellent

-- Sleep in a mosquito net if you’re outside.
+- Sleep with a mosquito net if you’re outside

-- If you’re pregnant or planning to conceive, consult with your healthcare provider before booking the trip.
+- If you’re pregnant or planning to conceive, consult your healthcare provider before booking the trip

 See Related: Best Travel Backpacks

 Ask for permission before photographing official buildings since taking snapshots without permission is illegal.
 You should ask a local authority if you’re unsure about photographing a monument or special place, even in tourist areas.
 Don’t take pictures of kids or women, either.